ntbsykes/rockfish_sex/README.md

 #### Nathan T.B.
 Sykes, Sree Rohit Raj Kolora, Peter H. Sudmant, Gregory L. Owens

-Here are the scripts used in this project.
+Here are the metadata and scripts used in this project.